ethanhou99/API-Project/README.md

 This API contains three branches: master, ffmepg and googleapi.
 The final code is in the master branch and the rest branches are for the development.

+### Database Branch
+On 11/24/2018 the Mysql database function is added to this API.

 ## Result

 There are some result example under the folder of 'api_proj/photo-vedio/', like: